AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-support-voice-assistant.md

 ### Request a callback from Adobe Support

-If you'd prefer to speak with a human support engineer, or your issue needs more detailed help, simply ask the assistant, and it will arrange for Adobe Support to call you back.
+If you'd prefer to speak with a human support engineer, or your issue needs more detailed help, ask the assistant, and it will arrange for Adobe Support to call you back.

 ### Capture responses to technical questions and automatically add them to case notes

 If the assistant asks you technical questions to better understand your issue — for example, error messages, reproduction steps, or what you were doing when the issue occurred — your answers are automatically saved to your case notes.
-This means you won't have to repeat yourself later; the next support engineer who picks up your case will already have this information.
+This means you don't have to repeat yourself later; the next support engineer who picks up your case already has this information.

 ## Sample conversations

-To help you get a feel for how a call might go, here are a few example exchanges:
+To help you get a feel for how a call goes, here are a few example exchanges:

 ### Checking case status